-We are named as a defendant in a purported class action lawsuit filed in 2001 alleging that the underwriters of our initial public offering received undisclosed compensation in connection with our initial public offering of common stock in violation of the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended.
-We are also a nominal defendant in a related lawsuit alleging violations of Section 16 of the Securities Exchange of 1934, as amended, by such underwriters and our officers and directors.
+We are named as a defendant in a purported class action lawsuit filed in 2001 alleging that the underwriters of our initial public offering received undisclosed compensation in connection with our initial public offering of common stock in violation of the Securities Act of 1933, as amended, and the Exchange Act.
+We are also a nominal defendant in a related lawsuit alleging violations of Section 16 of the Exchange Act, by such underwriters and our officers and directors.
 See Item 3 of our annual report on Form 10-K for the year ended December 31, 2009 for more information.
 Any conclusion of these matters in which we are a direct defendant in a manner adverse to us could have a material adverse effect on our financial position and results of operations.